kcgist/developer-php/xdebug.md

 Install this extension https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug

 Create or edit your workspace settings like this.
+The path in the settings is a fuse mount point see [Mount the VM's filesystem on the laptop with sshfs](./ssh.md#mount-the-vms-filesystem-on-the-laptop-with-sshfs-optional)

 ```json
 {